apioo/psx-schema/README.md

-PSX Schema
+# Schema
-===

-## About

-This library can parse a [TypeSchema](https://typeschema.org/) specification either from a JSON file, or from PHP classes using reflection and annotations.
+This library can parse a [TypeSchema](https://typeschema.org/) specification either from a JSON file, or from PHP classes using reflection and attributes.
 Based on this schema it can generate source code and transform raw JSON data into DTO objects.
 Through this you can work with fully typed objects in your API for incoming and outgoing data.
 It provides basically the following features:

 * Transform raw JSON data into DTO objects
 * Generate source code based on a schema (i.e. PHP, Typescript)